 >

 • Speak with a GameSense Advisor by calling 1-866-815-0222 or using the live chat function on GameSense.com.
-GameSense Advisors can help you access any support you need.
-They are trained specialists who educate players about gambling, including strategies to make sure it stays fun, how to set time and budget limits, and how games work.
-Many players feel better equipped to make decisions about their gambling after connecting with a GameSense Advisor.
+GameSense Advisors are trained to help you make informed decisions about gambling, set time and money limits, and connect you to additional support if you would like.

 • Call the Gambling Support BC Line at 1-888-795-6111.
 It’s available 24 hours a day, seven days a week, with free information and resources to support informed choices and healthy behaviour related to gambling.